UniMath/agda-unimath/src/linear-algebra/finite-sequences-in-euclidean-domains.lagda.md

     binary-map-fin-sequence n (add-Euclidean-Domain R)
 ```

-### Pointwise negation of finite sequences on a euclidean domain
+### Pointwise negation of finite sequences on a Euclidean domain

 ```agda
 module _